siddharthpaliwal007/Multicloud_GCP_AWS_Training/README.md

 ## Acknowledgements

-Many thanks to @Jean Rodrigues
+Special Thanks to @Jean Rodrigues and the Cloud Bootcamp Team for conducting the training session.